 Knowing the mathematical odds for playing bridge hands will give a player an edge when competing in tournament bridge.
 When you compare yourself as a bridge player to other players, often the person who has a better understanding of the bridge hand odds will make better decisions during the play of the hand.
 For instance, knowing statistics on the probabilities of hand distribution and high card points can help you make better choices as to the right course of action during the hand.

-How about the liklihood of either of the two partnerships having enough to bid game holding a collective 26 or more points, well the probability is 25.3 percent which is about 1 in every 4 deals.
+How about the likelihood of either of the two partnerships having enough to bid game holding a collective 26 or more points, well the probability is 25.3 percent which is about 1 in every 4 deals.
 Compare that to the percentage chance that either of the two partnerships will have 33 or more points and be in a position to bid slam, a measly .7 percent, which is 1 out of every 143 hands dealt.
 For either partnership to have a grand slam hand with 37 plus high card points the odds are .02 percent, a situation that occurs only one time every 5,848 deals.

 How often do you think you will be dealt a hand with 37 high card points, essentially all four aces, four kings, four queens and one jack?
 Well it certainly does not happen very often with the official number being once out of every 158,753,389,899 deals.